fangde/tensor_babel/README.md

 1. only support python2.7
 2. depends on ast, and astunparse
 3. the comments are not preserved
+4. only the layers are called on top level are refactored

 ## how the extend